 sight bite?
 That’s how I felt about the Banh Mi.

 Since tofu is my favorite meat swap, we’ll start there.
-Slabs of tofu marinated in a fresh soy and lemon-grass sauce, then seared to perfection.
-Topped with quick pickled cabbage, carrots, and cilantro and slathered in spicy mayo.
+Slabs of tofu marinated in a fresh soy and lemongrass sauce, then seared to perfection.
+Topped with quick pickled cucumber, carrots, slathered in spicy mayo and fresh cilantro.

-While it might not be the most authentic Banh Mi out there, I’m pretty confident that it will win over any purist.
+While it might not be the most authentic Banh Mi out there, I’m pretty confident that this vegan banh mi will win over any purist.
 Don’t be intimidated by the few steps and ingredient list.
 It actually comes together fairly quickly and the most of the ingredients are pantry staples you may already have in your house.
 If you can’t find fresh lemongrass, I like the freeze-dried lemongrass from Litehouse.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print